ballerina-platform/module-ballerina-regex/regex-ballerina/Package.md

-## Module overview
+## Package overview

-This module provides the following regex utility functions.
+This package provides the following regex utility functions.

 * `matches` - Checks whether a string matches a given regex.
 * `replaceAll` - Replaces every occurrence of a substring that matches a given regex in a string, with another string provided.